These are in no particular order.

 --Tom Stoppard

-Because your own strength is unequal to the task, do not assume that it
+Because your own strength is unequal to the task, do not assume

 Marcus Aurelius